-We strongly encourage you to purchase travel insurance to cover: cancellation fees associated with an Outing as well as airfare or other nonrefundable expense in the event you need to cancel a trip; medical expenses incurred on a trip; and the cost of a possible medical evacuation from a trip.
-We have made arrangements with USI Travel Insurance Services for you to purchase a comprehensive travel insurance plan online.
+We strongly encourage you to purchase travel insurance to cover cancellation fees associated with a trip as well as airfare or other nonrefundable expense in the event you need to cancel; medical expenses incurred on a trip; and the cost of a possible medical evacuation from a trip.
+Comprehensive travel insurance plans are available from USI Travel Insurance Services.
 USI Travel Insurance Services is not affiliated with the Sierra Club.

 Feel free to contact USI Travel Insurance Services if you have questions on this policy or its coverage as Sierra Club Outings is not equipped to provide specific answers to questions on the program.